LongBu/AWS-MLS-C01-Study-Guide/README.md

 How to choose an activation function
   * ﻿﻿For multiple classification, use softmax on the output layer
-  * ﻿﻿RNN's do well with Tanh
+  * ﻿﻿RNNs do well with Tanh
   * ﻿﻿For everything else
     * ﻿﻿Start with ReLU
     * ﻿﻿If performance needs to do better, try Leaky ReLU